rlaborce/rlaborce.github.io/_posts/2017-01-24-top-1000-things-i-learned-during-my-first-year-in-seo.md

   <h2>1000 More Things to Learn</h2>
   I know I know… this wasn’t a 1000 things but I hope it did give you some insight to my experience during my first year in SEO, whether you’ve been in the business for 20 years, or just started in the last 20 days.
 The <b>search engine optimization world is in constant flux</b>, changing every single day, all in an effort to provide the best answers to people’s questions.
 These items I highlighted are just some of the many things I learned - from both a technical perspective and more importantly <i>holistic approach</i>.
   <br>
   <br>If you found any of this useful or at the least, entertaining, please share it on Twitter and tag my handle <a href="https://twitter.com/neillaborce">@neillaborce</a>.
-Or if you have any questions or comments, please feel free to contact me at neil@treefrog.ca.
+Or if you have any questions or comments, please feel free to email me at <a href="mailto:neil@treefrog.ca">neil@treefrog.ca</a>.
 As always, seek and you will find.
   <br>
   <br>Neil.
   <br>